Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 The useful tags of gff files:

-``sRNA_type``: The sRNA is from 5'UTR or 3'UTR or interCDS or intergenic or antisense or in_CDS.
+``sRNA_type``: The sRNA is from 5'UTR, 3'UTR, interCDS, intergenic, antisense or within CDS.

 ``with_TSS``: Which TSSs are related to this sRNA.
-NA means the sRNA is not related to any TSSs.
+"NA" means the sRNA is not related to any TSSs.

-``sORF``: Which sORFs overlap with this sRNA.
+``sORF``: Which sORFs are overlap with this sRNA.

 ``sRNA_hit``: The blast hit of sRNA database.

 ``nr_hit``: The blast hit of nr database.

-``2d_energy``: The normalized(by the length of sRNA) free energy change of secondary structure of sRNA candidate.
+``2d_energy``: The normalized (by the length of sRNA) free energy change of secondary structure of sRNA candidate.

-``with_term``: The terminators which associated with the sRNA candidate.
+``with_term``: The terminators which are associated with the sRNA candidate.

 If you assigned ``--TSS_source`` for sRNA prediction, ``TSS_class`` will be generated and store the gff files of TSSs.

-``promoter``: The promoters which associated with this sRNA candidates.
+``promoter``: The promoters which are associated with this sRNA candidate.

-``overlap_cds``: The CDSs which overlap with sRNA.
+``overlap_cds``: The CDSs which are overlap with sRNA.

 ``overlap_percent``: If there are CDSs overlap with sRNA, it will shows the percentage of overlap.

 sorf
 ----------
-``sorf`` can detect sORF based on ribosomal binding sites, start codons and stop codons within the intergenic transcripts.
+``sorf`` can detect sORF based on searching ribosome binding sites, start codons and stop codons within the non-annotated transcripts.
-Because non-coding region may be sRNAs or sORFs, it also provide the function to compare sORFs and sRNAs.
+Since non-annotated region may be sRNAs or sORFs, it also provides the function to compare sORFs and sRNAs.
 If there are some sORFs overlaped, it will merge them together.
 Therefore, one region may contain more than one sORF.
-BE CAREFUL, The position of start codon is the first nucleotide.
+BE CAREFUL, The position of start codon is assigned to the first nucleotide.
 The position of stop codon is the last nucleotide.
-As we know that three nucleotides form one amino acid.
-Therefore, one small transcript may contain three open reading frames for one strand.
-Since ``sorf`` provides the region which covers all possible sORFs, the start point and end point may not be the multiple of 3.
-The region may contain different frame shift.
+``sorf`` provides the region which covers all possible sORFs.
+Thus, the region may contain different frame shift.
 Ex: (200, 202, 203) are the positions of three start codons and (241, 243) are two stop codons in a small transcript.
-We can see that there are three possible ORFs(200-241, 203-241 and 202-243). for 200-241 and 203-241, the frame has no shift, because the difference of positions for these two ORFs are the multiple of 3.
-However, for 202-243, there is a frame shift.
+Therefore, there are three possible ORFs(200-241, 203-241 and 202-243).
 Please be aware this point for using the results.

 - Pre-required tools and files

-The gff files of CDSs/tRNAs/rRNAs and transcripts.
+The gff files of genome annotation and transcripts.

 The libraries and wiggle files, Please refer to the ``The format of libraries for import to ANNOgesic``.

-The fasta files of genome sequence for detection of ribosomal binding sites, start codons and stop codons.
+The fasta files of genome sequence for detection of ribosome binding sites, start codons and stop codons.

 User can also import some useful information to improve the prediction:

 gff files of TSSs for checking the sORFs start from TSS or not.

-gff files of sRNAs for checking the conflict of sRNAs and sORFs.
+gff files of sRNAs for checking the overlap of sRNAs and sORFs.

 - Arguments